Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 In the AWS Management Console search field, type RDS:

-Select RDS from the drop down menu.
+Select RDS from the drop-down menu.

 In the left navigation pane, choose Subnet groups.
 Choose Create DB Subnet Group then configure: